paulmillr/noble-curves/README.md

 ### abstract/montgomery: Montgomery curve

-For now the module only contains methods for x-only ECDH on Curve25519 / Curve448 from RFC7748.
+The module contains methods for x-only ECDH on Curve25519 / Curve448 from RFC7748.
 Proper Elliptic Curve Points are not implemented yet.

 You must specify curve field, `a24` special variable, `montgomeryBits`, `nByteLength`, and coordinate `u` of generator point.